Prof. Fankhauser - Portrait

 Glaucoma develops gradually and often goes unnoticed for a long time.
 Because there is no pain or clear symptoms, those affected often only realize that their optic nerve has already been damaged at a late stage.
 For this reason, ophthalmological associations recommend regular preventive examinations to detect changes in time.

-Prof. Dr Fankhauser has access to state-of-the-art procedures for checking intraocular pressure and reliably assessing the condition of the optic nerve.
-This means that even very early stages of the disease can be detected and targeted for treatment.
+Great importance is attached to the comprehensive evaluation of blood circulation and oxygen supply to the optic nerve, possibly in relation to the overall blood supply.
+Prof. Dr Fankhauser has state-of-the-art procedures to hand for diagnosis, which can be used to check the intraocular pressure and reliably evaluate the condition of the optic nerve.
+This means that even in the very early stages of the disease, it can be detected and treated in a targeted manner.

 Treatment ranges from conservative measures, such as pressure-reducing eye drops, to surgical procedures if medication alone is insufficient.
 All measures aim to normalize intraocular pressure and improve blood flow to the optic nerve to prevent the disease from progressing.

-Since the damage that has already occurred cannot be reversed, the focus is on early detection and consistent monitoring.
+In certain cases, it is even possible to reverse existing damage partially.
+Nevertheless, the focus is on early detection and consistent monitoring of the condition.
 This approach enables preservation of vision for as long as possible and significantly improves patients' everyday lives.

-Greatest Expertise in Dry and Wet Macular Degeneration at the Bern Eye Center
+The Greatest Expertise in Dry and Wet Macular Degeneration at the Augen Zentrum Fankhauser AG in Bern

 Macular degeneration affects the area of the retina responsible for sharp vision in the center of the visual field.
 Patients often notice the disease when straight lines suddenly appear distorted or their central visual acuity declines.
 Since the macula is crucial for reading and recognizing faces, the disease significantly impacts quality of life.

-The Bern Eye Center, headed by Prof. Dr Franz Fankhauser, has many years of experience in treating patients with dry and wet macular degeneration.
+The Augen Zentrum Fankhauser AG, headed by Prof. Dr Franz Fankhauser, has many years of experience in treating patients with dry and wet macular degeneration.
 While the dry form progresses slowly, wet macular degeneration can lead to significant vision loss within a short period due to uncontrolled vascular infiltration and bleeding.
 This is why fast diagnosis is particularly important.

 Various treatment methods are available today, which are used depending on the form of the disease.
 In particular, the injection of antibodies into the interior of the eye has proven effective in treating wet macular degeneration.
 These antibodies target the excessive vascular growths and can thus significantly slow down bleeding and the progression of the disease.
 Follow-up examinations using state-of-the-art imaging techniques, such as optical coherence tomography, also help tailor treatment decisions to the individual patient.